Li-Jinjie/Li-Jinjie.github.io/_ProjectsBlogs/Design of Settable Constant Temperature Controller.md

    Select HC-08 module, which adopts the serial communication protocol and BLE4.0 to support Android and IOS system.

    Use Android Studio to develop an Android App.
-The built-in Bluetooth API is used to connect the App with HC-08 module.
+Use the built-in Bluetooth API to connect the App with HC-08 module.
 Complete the function of displaying and controlling the temperature on the cellphone.

 6. Healing module